Stephen M. Gross

 Prior to joining McDonald Hopkins, Steve was the managing partner and founder of Lindahl Gross Lievois.
-He has authored articles on restructuring issues and has lectured on various restructuring matters.
+He has authored articles and lectured on various industry and restructuring matters.

 Steve earned a J.D. from Wayne State University in 1983.
 He received a B.A. from the University of Michigan at Ann Arbor in 1980.

 Steve has represented clients and a variety of industries, including:

 - Wholesale Pharmaceuticals and Retail Drugstores

 - Represented National Archive Publishing Co. in a successful sale of its manufacturing division to its sole customer and the subsequent sale of its remaining obligations in an Article 9 sale that was the Crain's/ACG "Deal of the Year" for 2009.